SPFxHeroes/J.A.R.B.I.S.-Labs/lab11/README.md

-# Lab 11: Configurable web parts
+# Lab 11: Configurable Web Parts

 In this lab, we'll make the web part configurable.